kramphub/kiya/README.md

 You should define `location` for SSM (AWS Systems Management) based profiles ; its value is an AWS region.
 The `cryptoKey` is optional and must be set if you do not want to use the default key setup for your AWS Account.

+#### AKV
+You should define the `vaultUrl` for AKV (Azure Key Vault) based profiles ; its value is the URI used to identify a vault on Azure.

 #### File
-You should define `location` for the file store to be created.
-Defaults to $HOME.
-The `projectID` is used as a prefix for the file name.
-Defaults to $HOME/projectID.secrets.kiya
+You should define `projectID` as it is used as a prefix for the file name.
+Optionally, you could provide `location` in order to store the file at a location of your choosing.

+If no `location` is provided, $HOME/<projectID.secrets.kiya will be used.

 When retrieving a password using **put** or **get**, provide the -pw my-master-password flag